 Save your DoD ID Number to your profiles.

-To ensure your DoD ID Number is automatically applied to future reservations, save it as your Known Traveler Number in your profile on DTS and MyTravel.
+To ensure your DoD ID Number is automatically applied to future reservations, save it as your Known Traveler Number in your profile in DTS.
 To use TSA PreCheck on leisure travel, add the DoD ID Number/KTN to personal reservations and frequent flyer program profiles.